 Of course, not all mermaid baby names are created equal.
 Some are borrowed from famous mermaids – names that didn’t have anything to do with the ocean until a movie, television series, or book made it so.
 Others just plain sound mermaid-appropriate.
 And some come from legend and myth, the names given to creatures and minor goddesses associated with water across time and place.

 Walt Disney Studios first considered adapting the Hans Christian Andersen tale of a mermaid who trades her fins for feet – and true love – way back in the 1930s.
 But it wasn’t until 1989 that we went under the sea with red-headed Ariel.
 The character is unnamed in the original story.
 It’s not clear how Disney chose Ariel for King Triton’s daughter.
 One theory: Shakespeare’s sprite from The Tempest could’ve provided inspiration.
 While Ariel is a Hebrew name meaning lion of God, it also resembles aerial – as in air, as in light and graceful.
+With a live action remake in the works, Ariel might appeal to a new generation of parents.

 In both the original fairy tale and the Disney version, Ariel is the youngest of seven sisters: Attina, Alana, Adella, Aquata, Arista, and Andrina.
 Their mom’s name?
 Athena.
 But we don’t meet them – or learn their names – until the spin-offs and sequels started.
 All of the names might earn a spot on this list of mermaid baby names, but Adella means noble, and a handful of historical princesses have answered to the name, so let’s call the best pick for an underwater royal.

-Over fifty sea nymphs – minor goddesses – occur in Greek myth, the daughters of sea god Nereus.
+Over fifty sea nymphs – minor goddesses – occur in Greek mythology, the daughters of sea god Nereus.
 Homer lists Amatheia among them.
 They’re also known as Nereids.
 They’re not exactly mermaids as we know them, but the description – saving sailors, having a fish tail – comes pretty close in some accounts.
 The nymphs’ names vary from the very accessible to the not-so-much.
 Amatheia combines the rising Thea with the popular Am- sound, so it has some potential.

 Nearly every ancient religious associates a god or goddess – or a dozen – with water.
 In Persian mythology, that was Anahita.
 The name probably means immaculate.